“Our smart home innovations make life easier and more convenient. They also help us use energy in a more conscientious and efficient manner.”

-Photovoltaic system with a storage device.
-A smart home with an innogy photovoltaic system, the right battery system and the innogy SmartHome controller can produce, store and manage the solar power it generates.
-This combination makes it possible for a conventional solar power system to increase the amount of power it generates from 30 per cent to 70 per cent of the home’s needs while enabling the user to constantly manage the energy system.
-We offer our solar power system in order to enable our customers to produce their own electricity.
+Solar PV system with a storage unit.
+Producing, storing and managing your own solar power – this is possible with an innogy photovoltaic system, a matching battery storage unit and home automation based on the innogy SmartHome Energy Manager.
+This combination makes it possible for a conventional solar power system to increase the amount of power it generates from 30 per cent to 70 per cent of the home’s needs.
+Our solar plant offering supports our customers in producing their own electricity.

-We can offer the right package for any type of roof, with an option to combine this with a smart battery system, for example, the Storage flex or the Mercedes-Benz Energy Storage Home.
-The storage system ensures the perfect balance between storage, self-supply and grid feed-in.
+innogy offers a tailor-made solution for each roof: customised offers for solar modules with an option to combine them with a smart battery system.
 The high-performance battery technology makes it possible to temporarily store the energy that is generated and make it available exactly when it is needed in the home.
-All battery devices are delivered with an innogy SmartHome solar package.
+The smart battery storage system ensures the perfect balance between storage, self-supply and grid feed-in.
+Of course, innogy’s solar PV and storage solutions are compatible with the innogy SmartHome Energy Manager.

-This smart-home controller enables users to meet a greater share of their energy needs with the power generated at their home – very easily and conveniently from their smartphone or tablet whether they are at home or on the move.
+This smart home automation system enables users to meet a greater share of their energy needs with the power generated at their home – very easily and conveniently from their smartphone or tablet whether they are at home or on the move.
 The smart home controller can be used, for example, to switch on connected household devices, such as a dryer, specifically at times of the day when there is a lot of sun.

 Storage device for solar power.